jensstein/oandbackup/FAQ.md

 | Considers 'allowbackup' flag of apps? | no | yes |
 | OS-/Rom intergrated | no (dedicated app) | yes |
 | Choose backup location possibility? | yes | yes |

+#### What is the difference to the famous Titanium Backup?

+Users tend to compare OABX and Titanium Backup (TB).
+There are a lot of comments in the chat.
+All the TB features are listed here: https://www.titaniumtrack.com/titanium-backup.html

+Feel free to share your thoughts and edit this FAQ to provide a comparison which is more on-point.
+Main points to mention: TB did not get an update for same years now (it does not use [SAF](#why-is-oabx-so-slow) and so is probably faster as long as google does not improve it) and it is not Open-Source.

 #### How can I open encrypted backups on my computer?